michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 This wraps it up.
 You've learned how to create observables and observers, how disposing works and hopefully you can see how this is better than the usual observer patterns.

 [Part 2](http://swiftpearls.com/RxSwift-for-dummies-2-Operators.html) is about the whole *functional* part in RxSwift - operators.

+*Update: This post was updated to Swift 3.0 & RxSwift 3.2 by [Yogish](https://www.twitter.com/iamyogishh)*